ThomasLecouffe/blue-dynamic-task/README.md

 - The client code can be improved by implementing a real test (like unit tests).
 With the tests written, I try to test the main functionalities of the microservice.
 But it's not tests.
 - I just separated the code of the client and server in two distinct files for simplicity but I think it can be separating in two different modules.
 - I created docker containers for MongoDB and I didn't provide any identification.
 I did it also for the easiest implementation but it's not secure and in a real implementation it should be configured correctly.
+- One of the requirements was 'Database should be designed mainly for fast selections rather than inserts'.
+I'm not sure to have accomplished it, and I'm not sure how to do it.
+I will be happy to have your suggestions on this specific point.
 - I noticed a few typos in the db.proto file.
 I think I fix it (see the db.proto).